Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] WhiteSource.
 - [ ] Jenkins.

-### DRAG DROP - You need to implement Project6.
-Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-Select and Place:

-- [x] Box 1: Open the release pipeline editor.
-Box 2: Enable Gates.
-Box 3: Add Query Work Items.
-- [ ] Box 1: Add Query Work Items.
-Box 2: Enable Gates.
-Box 3: Add a manual intervention task.
-- [ ] Box 1: Add a manual intervention task.
-Box 2: Enable Gates.
-Box 3: Open the Triggers tab.
-- [ ] Box 1: Open the Triggers tab.
-Box 2: Add a manual intervention task.
-Box 3: Add Query Work Items.

 ### You are planning projects for three customers.
 Each customer's preferred process for work items is shown in the following table.
 The customers all plan to use Azure DevOps for work item management.
 Which work item process should you use for each customer?

 ![Question 485](images/question485.jpg)